Dhivya7codes/Stellar/README.md

 # Stellar
-A collection of fundamental Java programs covering core concepts, logic building, and syntax mastery.
+This repository contains all the Java programs I wrote during the Stellar program, focusing on mastering core programming concepts, logic building, and syntax fluency.
+It includes basic to intermediate problems covering loops, conditionals, arrays, strings, functions, and OOP principles.
+Each file is structured for clarity and revision, making it a great resource to track my progress and revisit key concepts as I grow in my software development journey.